mkampl/mdslides/README.md

 ```$df -h
 ```

-Commands are executed when you press Enter on the slide.
+Commands are executed in a popup window when you press Enter.
+For slides with multiple shell commands, use arrow keys to select which command to execute.

 ### Animation Types
 - **Fade-in**: Gradual appearance effect